KazMiddelhoek/pyspark-formatter/README.md

 # pyspark-formatter
 Automatically format your pyspark code based on best practices.
 Generally, this comes down to keeping your code as simple as possible by removing redundant function calls, list creation etc. Some rules are inspired by the [palantir style guide](https://github.com/palantir/pyspark-style-guide).
-This repo does currently does not use type checking to determine what to clean up, and may therefore have some false positives.
+This repo currently does not use type checking to determine what to clean up, and may therefore have some false positives.
 Feel free to report them!

 Under construction!